deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

         cl
 ```

-The reason we would want to add directly to CL, instead of ECX- is because this guarentees our data will be properly inserted into the register.
+The reason we would want to add directly to CL, instead of ECX- is because this guarantees our data will be properly inserted into the register.
 Adding directly to a register may result in bytes being placed in unintended locations.
 We will use this knowledge later, as well.

 The third instruction: